Neurons Speak in Ranges: Breaking Free from Discrete Neuronal Attribution: Introduction

 \section{Introduction}

-Large language models (LLMs) demonstrate remarkable performance across natural language understanding, generation, and transformation tasks~\citep{brown2020language,bommasani2022opportunities,touvron2023llama,raffel2019exploring}.
-However, the inner workings of LLMs remain largely opaque~\citep{BurkartH21}, as their representations are distributed across billions of parameters.
-This lack of interpretability raises critical concerns about reliability, fairness, and trustworthiness, particularly in high-stakes domains such as healthcare, law, and education.
-To this end, neuron-level interpretability can address these concerns by enabling researchers to uncover how individual neurons encode semantic concepts and contribute to model outputs.
-With this understanding, researchers can diagnose safety risks~\citep{WeiHHXQXMW024,he2024jailbreaklens}, refine model outputs~\citep{MengSABB23,rizwan2024resolving}, optimize efficiency through pruning~\citep{frankle2019lotterytickethypothesisfinding,9506252}, and steer model's representations toward desired objectives~\citep{SubramaniSP22,li2023inference,rodriguez2024controlling}.

-Recent research efforts have made significant progress in neuron-level interpretation by identifying salient neurons that influence model behavior~\citep{DalviDSBBG19, AntvergB22, ConmyMLHG23, marks2024sparse}.
-Approaches such as maximal activation analysis~\citep{foote2023n2g, frankle2019lotterytickethypothesisfinding}, Probe-based methods that employ auxiliary classifiers to distinguish between concepts~\citep{DalviDSBBG19, grains}, and the probeless approach bypasses the need for classifiers by directly analyzing neurons~\citep{AntvergB22}.
-Other techniques include circuit discovery, attributes concepts to groups of interacting neurons~\citep{olah2020zoom, ConmyMLHG23}, and causal analysis, identify the internal components role in model behavior~\citep{vig2020investigating}.
+Neuron interpretation aims to uncover how individual neurons encode semantic concepts and contribute to model outputs.
+Recent work has made significant progress in this direction by identifying neurons that are strongly associated with specific concepts or model behavior~\citep{DalviDSBBG19, AntvergB22, ConmyMLHG23, marks2024sparse}.
+Common approaches include maximal activation analysis~\citep{foote2023n2g, frankle2019lotterytickethypothesisfinding}, which links neurons to inputs that produce the highest activations, probe-based methods~\citep{DalviDSBBG19, grains} that employ auxiliary classifiers to assess neuron–concept associations, and probeless approaches~\citep{AntvergB22} that infer such associations directly from neuron activations.

-While these methods have advanced our understanding of neurons, they often rely on discrete neuron-to-concept mappings, which assume that entire neurons encode single concepts.
+These methods typically rely, explicitly or implicitly, on discrete neuron-to-concept mappings, assuming that entire neurons encode single concepts.
 However, neurons frequently exhibit polysemanticity; the ability to encode multiple, seemingly unrelated concepts~\citep{lecomte2024causes, marshall2024understandingpolysemanticityneuralnetworks}.
-Given this heterogeneous encoding of concepts, traditional approaches often lead to unintended consequences when manipulating neurons, as changes intended for one concept may inadvertently affect others encoded by the same neuron or suboptimal interpretations of concepts~\citep{sajjad2022neuronlevelinterpretationdeepnlp}.
+Given this heterogeneous encoding of concepts, traditional approaches can lead to unintended consequences when manipulating neurons, as changes intended for one concept may inadvertently affect others encoded by the same neuron, and suboptimal interpretations of concepts~\citep{sajjad2022neuronlevelinterpretationdeepnlp}.

-Despite being traditionally viewed as a challenge, could polysemanticity instead provide a unique lens for advancing interpretability and model control?
-If individual neurons encode multiple concepts, might their activation spectrum reveal distinct and identifiable patterns for each concept?
-Could these patterns enable precise interventions that adjust one concept while minimizing interference with others, overcoming the limitations of coarse, monolithic neuron-to-concept mappings?